shaccou/penguin/_posts/2014-01-02-introducing-poole.md

 title: Introducing Penguin
 ---

-*The Happy Feet in Midsomer Murders* tells the story of lost and confused penguin in Midsomer County.
+*The Happy Feet in Midsomer Murders* tells the story of a lost and confused penguin in Midsomer County.

 -----